Welcome to Bradford

 - Register with the Bradford Student Health Service, and the Disability Service if you need to

-- Check out the support that is available to you
+- Check out the support that is available to you as a University of Bradford student

 - Explore the city and your new surroundings - our Discover Bradford guide will help!